microsoft/aitour-models-as-a-service-15-minute-theatre-talk/session-delivery-resources/README.md

 Along with the video of the presentation, this document will link to all the assets you need to successfully present including PowerPoint slides, demo instructions & code.

 1. Read document in its entirety.
-2. Watch the video presentation
-3. Ask questions of the Lead Presenter
+1. Ask questions of the Lead Presenter

 ## Lab Introduction